 Basic Principle of Lancashire Boiler:

 This boiler consists of a horizontal cylindrical shell filled with water.
 It uses to surround by two large fire tubes.
 Heat exchanging is the basic working principle of this boiler.
 It is has a shell and tube type heat exchanging system.
 Generally, the flue gases pass through the fire tubes and water flows through the shell.
-By this way, the heat is transfer from flue gases to the water.
+In this way, the heat is transfer from flue gases to the water.
 It is a low pressure, internally fired, natural water circulation boiler.
 That’s means this boiler uses the natural current to flow the water inside the boiler during its operation.

 Related: Fire Tube Boiler